Pak Chong district: Geography

+Climate

 Economy

 The majority of the population of Pak Chong district as well as Pak Chong town are employed in agriculture, with maize being the main produce, followed by cassava.
 Cattle rearing forms an important industry in the district, which is one of the country's top dairy producers, along with neighbouring Muak Lek.
 Several factories in diverse industries including sack-weaving, electronics, rock-crushing and livestock feed production serve as a major source of employment.

 Tourism is also a large contributor to the economy, with tourists coming to visit Khao Yai National Park as well as other attractions in the wider Khao Yai area to the south of the district.
 Agritourism draws visitors to major farms and vineyards, Khao Yai being one of Thailand's two wine-producing regions along with Hua Hin.
 Numerous resorts, golf clubs, cafés, art galleries and shopping centres are scattered throughout the area, many of which feature novelty European-themed architectural styles and cater to domestic tourists, mainly the Bangkok middle-class.
 Development of holiday properties is a major driver of real estate development in the Khao Yai area.

 The Royal Thai Army's special combat training camp is in Nong Taku, Khanong Phra subdistrict.
 It trains five classes of 300 soldiers each per year in the 56-day training course.